-As of December 31, 2022, we had 32 employees.
+As of March 11, 2022, we had 29 full-time employees, 3 part-time employees, as well as 2 regularly engaged consultants.
 None of our employees are represented by any collective bargaining agreements.
 We believe that we maintain good relations with our employees.

 We are committed to attracting and retaining the best possible talent.
-Our human capital resources objectives include, as applicable, identifying, retaining, incentivizing and integrating our existing and new employees, advisors and consultants.
+Our human capital resources objectives include, as applicable, identifying, recruiting, retaining, incentivizing and integrating our existing and new employees, advisors and consultants.
 The principal purposes of our equity and cash incentive plans are to attract, retain and reward personnel through the granting of stock-based and cash-based compensation awards, in order to increase stockholder value and the success of our Company by motivating such individuals to perform to the best of their abilities and achieve our objectives.